Tevtongermany/Tevtongermany/readme.md

 # Hello 👋!
 <p align="center">
-  My name is Alex and I am a small developer working on games and apps <br> I am currently in going to a Berufschulzentrum
+  My name is Alex and I am a small developer working on games and apps <br> I am currently in going to a vocational school center
 </p>
 <p  align="center">
 <a href="https://discord.gg/WeUSduZraK">